-Purdue University Fort Wayne Library maintains a vinyl LP collection.
-The historic nature of the materials warrants its preservation for research purposes but the library does not actively collect music in this format.
+The library maintains a vinyl LP collection.
+The historic nature of the materials warrants its preservation for research purposes, but the library does not actively collect music in this format.
 Phonorecords of exceptional merit may be added by donation at the discretion of the music librarian, the collection development policy committee, and/or the library management team.